splorp/npds-tracker-server/readme.md

 HELP
 ```

-Hit 'Enter'
+Hit ‘Enter’

 This will display a list of available commands.

 ### Commands

-`ABOUT` - Display the current tracker settings
+`ABOUT` — Display the current tracker settings

-`HALT` - Stop the tracker (with confirmation)
+`HALT` — Stop the tracker (with confirmation)

-`HELP` - Displays this list of commands
+`HELP` — Displays this list of commands

-`LOGS` - Dumps the tracker log
+`LOGS` — Dumps the tracker log

-`SHARE` - Change the tracker share settings
+`SHARE` — Change the tracker share settings

-`SLIST` - View or modify the list of trackers to obtain shared records from
+`SLIST` — View or modify the list of trackers to obtain shared records from

-`VTEST` - Trigger a tracker validation
+`VTEST` — Trigger a tracker validation

-`STATS` - Display the tracker statistics (describe)
+`STATS` — Display the tracker statistics (describe)

-`VERIFY` - Change the tracker verification settings
+`VERIFY` — Change the tracker verification settings

-`QUIT` - Exit the administration interface and close the connection
+`QUIT` — Exit the administration interface and close the connection

 ## Page Template Tag Syntax

 The [HTML page template](#pagetemplate) can be customized using the following pseudo-SGML tags to insert information into the page.
 Note that some tag names have changed in current releases of the tracker and are not backwards compatible.

-`<hit-counter/>` - The number of page views since the tracker was restarted
+`<hit-counter/>` — The number of page views since the tracker was restarted

-`<hit-counter-noun/>` - Singular or plural noun based on the page views ("time" vs "times")
+`<hit-counter-noun/>` — Singular or plural noun based on the page views (“time” vs “times”)

-`<http-doc/>` - What comes after the GET (usually "/")
+`<http-doc/>` — What comes after the GET (usually “/”)

-`<last-validation/>` - The date and time of the last validation or "Validation is in progress."
+`<last-validation/>` — The date and time of the last validation or “Validation is in progress.”

-`<meta-refresh/>` - The meta element containing the http-equiv="refresh" value
+`<meta-refresh/>` — The meta element containing the http-equiv="refresh" value

-`<servers/>` - The list of registered NPDS clients formatted as a table
+`<servers/>` — The list of registered NPDS clients formatted as a table

-`<server-counter/>` - The number of registered NPDS clients
+`<server-counter/>` — The number of registered NPDS clients

-`<server-noun/>` - Singular or plural noun based on number of clients ("server" vs "servers")
+`<server-noun/>` — Singular or plural noun based on number of clients (“server” vs “servers”)

-`<server-verb/>` - Singular or plural verb based on number of clients ("is" vs "are")
+`<server-verb/>` — Singular or plural verb based on number of clients (“is” vs “are”)

-`<server-shares/>` - A linked list of SHARE'd trackers formatted as an unordered list
+`<server-shares/>` — A linked list of SHARE’d trackers formatted as an unordered list

-`<stylesheet/>` - Inserts the stylesheet as specified in npdstracker.ini (default: template.css)
+`<stylesheet/>` — Inserts the stylesheet as specified in npdstracker.ini (default: template.css)

-`<tracker-host/>` - The URL of the host site or tracker as specified in npdstracker.ini
+`<tracker-host/>` — The URL of the host site or tracker as specified in npdstracker.ini

-`<tracker-name/>` - The name of the host site or tracker as specified in npdstracker.ini
+`<tracker-name/>` — The name of the host site or tracker as specified in npdstracker.ini

-`<url/>` - The URL of this tracker, obtained by reading the HTTP header
+`<url/>` — The URL of this tracker, obtained by reading the HTTP header

-`<validate-time/>` - The time (in minutes) between validations
+`<validate-time/>` — The time (in minutes) between validations

-`<validate-time-noun/>` - Singular or plural noun based on the time period ("minute" vs "minutes")
+`<validate-time-noun/>` — Singular or plural noun based on the time period (“minute” vs “minutes”)

-`<version/>` - The current version of the tracker software
+`<version/>` — The current version of the tracker software